kjolley/BIGSdb_documentation/rest.rst

 **************************************
 Passing additional/optional parameters
 **************************************
-Optional parameters can be passed as arguments to the query URL by adding a '?' followed by the first argument and its value (separated by a '=').
+If you are using a method called with GET, optional parameters can be passed as arguments to the query URL by adding a '?' followed by the first argument and its value (separated by a '=').
 Additional parameters are separated by a '&', e.g.

 http://rest.pubmlst.org/db/pubmlst_neisseria_isolates/isolates?page=2&page_size=100

+Methods called with POST require their arguments to be sent as JSON within the post body.

 *********
 Resources